awsdocs/amazon-route53-docs/doc_source/monitoring-resolver-with-cloudwatch.md

 You can use Amazon CloudWatch to monitor the number of DNS queries that are forwarded by Route 53 Resolver endpoints\.
 Amazon CloudWatch collects and processes raw data into readable, near real\-time metrics\.
 These statistics are recorded for a period of two weeks, so that you can access historical information and gain a better perspective on how your resources are performing\.
 By default, metric data for Resolver endpoints is automatically sent to CloudWatch at five\-minute intervals\.
 The five\-minute interval is also the smallest interval at which the metric data can be sent\.

-For more information about Resolver, see [Resolving DNS queries between VPCs and your network](resolver.md)\.
+For more information about Resolver, see [What is Amazon Route 53 Resolver?](resolver.md)\.
 For more information about CloudWatch, see [What is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.

 ## Metrics and dimensions for Route 53 Resolver<a name="metrics-dimensions-resolver"></a>